MiguelMSandin/phylogeniesQuickStart/README.md

 - **Tree visualization**: [figTree](http://tree.bio.ed.ac.uk/software/figtree/)

 ## Before starting, why phylogenetic inference?
-(If you are only interested on the 'how', you can directly go to the [Basic pipeline](https://github.com/MiguelMSandin/phylogeniesQuickStart#basic-pipeline) section).
+(If you are only interested on the 'how', you can directly go to the [summary](https://github.com/MiguelMSandin/phylogeniesQuickStart#summary) section).

 Phylogenetic inference .